greenfoam/knowledge/it/topic_KMsystem.md

-`$gollum --base it --ref github --page-file-dir it`
+`gollum --base it --ref github --page-file-dir it`